-While JDRF plays a significant role in the effort to cure, treat, and prevent type 1 diabetes (T1D), investment in research from the federal government is essential to meeting these core objectives of JDRF.
-JDRF continues to monitor the federal budgets of the National Institutes of Health (NIH), the U.S. Food and Drug Administration (FDA) and the Centers for Disease Control and Prevention (CDC).
-These key agencies maintain significant influence on the advancement of core diabetes research and therapies.
-As such, JDRF supports the strongest funding levels possible for these agencies.
+While JDRF plays a significant role in the effort to cure, treat, and prevent type 1 diabetes (T1D), investment in research from the federal government is essential to meeting these core objectives.
+JDRF continues to monitor and advocate for strong federal funding for the National Institutes of Health (NIH) and the U.S. Food and Drug Administration (FDA).
+These agencies maintain significant influence on the advancement of core diabetes research and therapies.

 Federal investment in research is determined by annual funding for federal agencies, known as ‘appropriations,’ through a series of negotiations between the President and the Congress.

 Over the past year, the term ‘sequestration,’ which refers to across the board cuts in federal spending, has been discussed in the context of an effort to control federal spending and address deficit reduction.
 It was approved by Congress in the Budget Control Act (BCA) during the summer of 2011 after a ‘Super Committee’ of Members were not able to agree on at least $1.2 trillion in spending cuts over a 10-year period, by January 1, 2013.
 Under the BCA, NIH and the FDA, along would the SDP, would see cuts.

 In response to possible cuts, Congress delayed sequestration until March 1, 2013 as part of the American Taxpayer Relief Act of 2012.
 That legislation, known as the fiscal cliff agreement, included a one-year renewal of the SDP through September 2014.

 Starting on March 1, 2013, sequestration went into effect impacting FY 2013 budgets, including: